davidwl/AppLaunchpad/docs/application-setup.md

 ```
 <!-- accordion:end -->

-2. Open the directory where Luigi is installed.
-Open the `webapp/luigi-config.js` file which you can use to configure Luigi [navigation](navigation-configuration.md), [authorization](authorization-configuration.md), [general settings](general-settings.md) and more.
+2. Open the directory where AppLaunchpad is installed.
+Open the `webapp/applaunchpad-config.js` file which you can use to configure AppLaunchpad [navigation](navigation-configuration.md), [authorization](authorization-configuration.md), [general settings](general-settings.md) and more.

 ## Application setup for VUE.JS